PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 15:30:19
+Last updated: 2024-04-02 15:31:23
-Random Quote: It is the province of knowledge to speak, and it is the privilege of wisdom to listen. - Oliver Wendell Holmes Jr.
+Random Quote: Of all possessions a friend is the most precious. - Herodotus